 If you execute all of the following procedures successfully, Windows will automatically generate a restore point anytime you attempt to make changes to Windows 11.

 Manually create a system restore point in Windows 11

 We don’t have to do anything because the preceding step generates the system restore automatically.
 However, if you wish to establish a Windows 11 system restore point manually whenever you make changes to the system, you may do so by following the procedures outlined below-

 - Open search and search for create a recovery drive option and then press enter to open it.

 - If you do this, your PC’s System Properties will be shown.
-Click on the “Create” option under the “System Protection” menu.
+Click the “Create” option under the “System Protection” menu.

 - The restore point will need a name.
 Check that the name is right before moving on.
-A restore point with that name is generated when you click on “create.”
+A restore point with that name is generated when you click “create.”

 It’s now possible for Windows 11 users to manually create a system restore point at any time.